 El Born is also in the Ciutat Vella (Old City), and has charming, narrow streets and a range of attractions a short walk away.
 It's also home to the Picasso Museum, the Museum of World Cultures and the European Museum of Modern Art.
 The beach is also relatively close and the area is pedestrian-friendly and dotted with cafe-lined squares.

-If your family enjoys eating, there's a huge number of restaurants, tapas bars and cafes lining the streets of El Born.
-Head to Plaça Comercial for modern restaurants while you can sample traditional fare on Plaça de Santa Maria and Passeig del Born. boast some of the city's best tapas bars and restaurants.
+If your family enjoys eating out, there's a huge number of restaurants, tapas bars and cafes lining the streets of El Born.
+Head to Plaça Comercial for modern restaurants while you can sample traditional fare on Plaça de Santa Maria and Passeig del Born.
+For a taste of Northern Spain, try pintxos at Euskal Etxerra, located at the Cultural Centre Euskal Etxea (or Basque House).

 For easy access to the major attractions and slightly more affordable accommodation, head to El Raval on the other side of Barri Gòtic.
 A little bit grittier than the other neighbourhoods, El Raval was formerly the Barcelona's red light district.
 Now it's known for its good food, quirky shops and artistic vibe, as well as some great nightlife options.